Food labels are a good way to find out about the nutritional value of foods. They can help you make smart food choices.

 - Compare two similar products easily

-- Determine the amount of nutrients and calories a food contains
+- Learn how much nutrients and calories a food contains

-- Identify foods containing a little or a lot of a certain nutrient
+- Identify foods that have a little or a lot of a nutrient

 List of ingredients

-A claim is a statement on food packaging.
-The statement may describe vitamins or minerals content or identify health benefits.
-Manufacturers of food products generally use two types of claims:
+A nutrition claim is a message that is found on a food package.
+Manufacturers generally use two types of messages or claims:

-- Health claims are statements about the helpful effects of a certain food consumed as part of a healthy diet.
-“A healthy diet low in saturated and trans fats may reduce the risk of heart disease” is an example of a health claim.
+- Health claims.
+They describe the beneficial effects of a food or certain types of food on a person's health.
+For example, “A healthy diet that contains a wide variety of fruits and vegetables can help reduce the risk of some types of cancer” is an example of a health claim.

-Other types of claims have appeared in recent years on packaging and price labels of food sold in supermarkets.
-They include statements such as “Healthy for you” or “Healthy choice,” as well as symbols and logos.
-These claims are developed by companies and third parties.
-While it is required that the information be truthful, consumers should not rely solely on general health claims to make informed food choices.
+Other types of claims have appeared in recent years on the packaging and price labels of foods sold in supermarkets.
+These claims are not developed by the government.
+They include claims such as “Good for your health” or “Healthy choice” as well as symbols or logos.
+Claims on food packaging can give you useful information about the product but be careful.
+Do not rely only on claims to make informed food choices.